 Generally, the Human Rights Code protects against discrimination based on age; however, there are exceptions that may allow age discrimination in certain...Learn More

 What Happens If Part of a Termination Clause Within An Employment Contract Violates the Employment Standards Act?
-Despite a Contract With Clauses...Learn More
+All Clauses Governing Termination...Learn More

 Whether a person is legally deemed as an employee or as a contractor can result in significant turning points within employment law disputes.Learn More